Arthritis MRI: Info, Appearance & Get a Scan

 Can you see arthritis on an MRI?

 An MRI scan can show inflammation, cartilage damage, bone wear and tear, and other signs associated with different types of arthritis.
 If you’re wondering what colour is inflammation on an MRI, it’s usually mid to dark-grey.
-Here’s more detailed information on how a scan for arthritis might look, depending on what type of arthritis you have:

 Can you see osteoarthritis on an MRI?